Tathagata Roy

-Tathagata Roy (born 14 September 1945) is an Indian politician who served as the Governor of Tripura from 2015 to 2018 and the Governor of Meghalaya from August 2018 to the end of his term in August 2020.
-He was the 6th president of West Bengal state unit of Bharatiya Janata Party from 2002 to 2006 and a member of the BJP National Executive from 2002 until 2015.
+Tathagata Roy (born 14 September 1945) is an Indian politician who served as the Governor of Tripura from 2015 to 2018 and the Governor of Meghalaya from 2018 to 2020.
+He has served as the president of the West Bengal state unit of Bharatiya Janata Party and as a member of the BJP National Executive.

 Roy briefly had additional charge of the office of the Governor of Arunachal Pradesh from July 2016 till August 2016, during which he handled the ouster of Chief Minister Kalikho Pul following a Supreme Court judgement, and swore in Pema Khandu as the new Chief Minister.
 An engineer by training, Roy is a former professor of construction engineering and the founder-head of the department at Jadavpur University.

 Life and works

-Tathagata Roy was born on 14 September 1945 in Calcutta, British India to Debesh Chandra Roy and Anila (née Dutta).
+Tathagata Roy was born on 14 September 1945 in Calcutta, Bengal Presidency, British India (present-day West Bengal, India) to Debesh Chandra Roy and Anila (née Dutta).
 He had a distinguished academic career, having been ranked 6th in the Higher secondary examination of West Bengal Board of Secondary Education as a student of St. Lawrence High School, Kolkata and a recipient of the Jagadis Bose National Science Talent Search Scholarship.
 He studied Civil Engineering in Bengal Engineering College Sibpur (currently Indian Institute of Engineering Science and Technology, Shibpur), when it was affiliated with the University of Calcutta.
 Later he joined Indian Railways Service of Engineers.
 He worked as General Manager, RITES and as Chief Engineer - Design of Metro Railways, Calcutta.
 He also holds a Law Degree of Calcutta University.

 Roy took voluntary retirement from the Railways in 1990.
 He then joined Jadavpur University as professor and founder head of the Department of Construction Engineering at its new campus at Salt Lake, Calcutta.
 He is a former Chairman Board of Governors of TTTI Calcutta (2000 to 2005).
 He is a fellow of the Institution of Engineers and life member of the Indian Council of Arbitration.
 He functioned as an arbitrator in a number of engineering contracts until he was appointed Governor of Tripura.

 Roy was felicitated as an 'Eminent Engineering Personality' by the Institution of Engineers (India) at the Engineering Congress held at Guwahati in December 2015 and awarded the distinguished Alumni award by Indian Institute of Engineering Science and Technology, Shibpur, formerly Bengal Engineering College Sibpur during the Second Annual Convocation of the institute on 4 March 2016.
 He was also conferred the degree of Doctor of Letters (Honoris Causa) by the Shri Jagdishprasad Jhabarmull Tibrewala University, Vidyanagari, Jhunjhunu, Rajasthan, at a special convocation at Mumbai in May 2016.
 He was further conferred the degree of Doctor of Engineering (Honoris Causa) by the National Institute of Technology, Agartala, Tripura, at the convocation in November 2016.